cleverpiggy/castingplusplus/README.md

 Requires Python 3.5 or higher.

 1. Clone the [repository](https://github.com/cleverpiggy/castingplusplus.git) and cd into the castingplusplus directory.

 2. Install the requirements (using a virtualenv is encouraged).

    `% pip install -r requirements.txt`

 3. Start a postgresql database.
 I'm sure my audience of one Sir/Madam Udacity Reviewer can manage.

    `% createdb castingdb`

-4. Set your database url to an environment variable named DATABASE_URL.
+4. Edit setup.sh to set DATABASE_URL to your database url, overwriting whatever is currently there.
 For example:
+    ```
+    /setup.sh

+    DATABASE_URL='postgresql://localhost:5432/castingdb'

+    # other variables are here.  do not edit.
+    ```

+5. Source the setup script.

-   `% export DATABASE_URL='postgresql://localhost:5432/castingdb'`
+  `% source setup.sh`

-5. Optionally run a script to populate the database with some silly samples.
+6. Optionally run a script to populate the database with some silly samples.

    `% python populate_testdb.py $DATABASE_URL`
-6. Set the app variable.

-   `% export FLASK_APP=flaskr`
 7. Run the flask app.

    `% flask run`